XinshaoAmosWang/XinshaoAmosWang.github.io/docs/Adversarial-Examples-Reading-List.md

 - Grefenstette et al., **Strength in Numbers: Trading-off Robustness and Computation via Adversarially-Trained Ensembles**, 2018 (ICLR 2019 submission).
   - Ensemble two models and then adversarially train them (not an ensemble of two separate adversarially trained models) performs better than single-model adversarial training (even with same number of parameters) and ensemble of two adversarially trained models.
 - Pang et al., **Improving Adversarial Robustness via Promoting Ensemble Diversity**, 2019.
-  - Train ensemble (average logits) with two regularization terms: (1) increase entropy of averaged output $H(\sum F_i)$, (2) increase "diversity" of non-maximal prediction (via determinant point process) which maximizes at 1 when all non-maximal predictions of all models in ensemble are mutually orthogonal.
+  - Train ensemble (average logits) with two regularization terms: (1) increase entropy of averaged output $$H(\sum F_i)$, (2) increase "diversity" of non-maximal prediction (via determinant point process) which maximizes at 1 when all non-maximal predictions of all models in ensemble are mutually orthogonal.
   - In white-box setting, experiments show that it increases robustness but slightly less than PGD adversarial training.
 When combined, it can improve PGD slightly.
 It also reduces transferability between models in the same ensemble.
 - Kariyappa and Qureshi, **Improving Adversarial Robustness of Ensembles with Diversity Training**, 2019.
   - Rely on the claim that adversarial examples in ensemble exist because they share a large adversarial subspace.
 They claim that reducing gradient alignment between models in an ensemble makes it more robust.
     - It is not clear how reducing the adversarial subspace would provide adversarial robustness.
 In adversarial case, robustness depends only on the worst-case (closest) point that is misclassified.
 The method does not seem to affect the boundary so white-box robustness is questionable.
 It potentially could make adversarial examples harder to find and maybe reduce transferability.
     - It is also not clear how misaligning gradient direction at each sample will reduce the volume of this space.
   - Train ensemble with regularization term penalizing cosine similarity between gradients in the ensemble (smoothed max with logistic).
 Use leaky ReLU to prevent vanishing gradient (otherwise, gradients are very sparse).
-  - Improve accuracy against transfer attack (ensemble of 5 models, architecture is known, only exact weights are not) considerably for small $\epsilon$, but little improvement for large $\epsilon$.
+  - Improve accuracy against transfer attack (ensemble of 5 models, architecture is known, only exact weights are not) considerably for small $$\epsilon$, but little improvement for large $$\epsilon$.
 Improvement is smaller than Tramer et al. 2017, but can improve a little when combined.

 ### Beating Defenses
 - N. Carlini and D. Wagner, **Adversarial Examples Are Not Easily Detected: Bypassing Ten Detection Methods.**